vuejs/v2.vuejs.org/source/guide/transitions.md

 ## CSS Animations

-CSS animations are applied in the same way with CSS transitions, the difference being that `v-enter` is not removed immediately after the element is inserted, but on an `animationend` callback.
+CSS animations are applied in the same way with CSS transitions, the difference being that `v-enter` is not removed immediately after the element is inserted, but on an `animationend` event.

 **Example:** (omitting prefixed CSS rules here)